nmichlo/ruck/README.md

 ## Features

 Ruck has various features that will be expanded upon in time
-- 📦 Modular evolutionary systems inspired by pytorch lightning
+- 📦 &nbsp; Modular evolutionary systems inspired by pytorch lightning
   + Helps organise code & arguably looks clean

-- ➕ Multi-Objective optimisation support
+- 🎯 &nbsp; Multi-Objective optimisation support
-  + Optionally optimised version of NSGA-II if `numba` is installed, over 65x faster
+  + Optionally optimised version of NSGA-II if `numba` is installed, over 65x faster than the DEAP equivalent

-- 🏎 Optional multithreading support with `ray`, including helper functions
+- 🏎 &nbsp; Optional multithreading support with `ray`, including helper functions

-- 🏭 Factory methods for simple evolutionary algorithms
+- 🏭 &nbsp; Factory methods for simple evolutionary algorithms

-- 🧪 Various helper functions for selection, mutation and mating
+- 🧪 &nbsp; Various helper functions for selection, mutation and mating

 ## Citing Ruck